ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 ![](ms-apis.png)

 We encourage you to go to read [integration design and architecture series](https://developer.ibm.com/integration/blog).

+Container orchestration like Kubernetes are mainly doing application scheduling, cluster management, resource provisioning, platform and workload monitoring and service discovery.

+When application solution are growing with tenth microservices, and hundred of replicas, multiple versions,...
+To address this scalability issue you need to get a least the following:
+* visibility on how traffic is flowing between microservice, how routing is done between microservice based on requests contained or the origination point or the end point
+* how to support resiliency by handling failure in a graceful manner
+* how to ensure security with identity assertion
+* how to enforce security policy
+These are requirement for service mesh.

 ## Context
 Traditional modern architecture involves having different components exposing reusable APIs, addressing different channels (mobile, single page application, traditional server pages or B2B apps), consuming APIs (mobile APIs, back end for front end, shared common apis like authentication, authorization,...) and backend services addressing reusable business services: